pudly/schmopera-hugo/content/articles/in-review-songs-of-love-and-war.md

 date = "2015-01-23T11:39:00-05:00"
 lastmod = "2015-04-11T22:44:00-04:00"
 publishDate = "2015-01-23T11:39:00-05:00"
-slug = "in-review-songs-of-love-and-war"
-title = "In review: Songs of Love and War"
+short_description = "At lunchtime on Thursday, January 22nd, members of the COC Ensemble Studio gave a concert in the Richard Bradshaw Amphitheatre.
+Just past the 25th anniversary of the fall of the Berlin Wall, the music on this concert dealt with themes of war, love, and separation; we heard songs by Erich Korngold, Charles Ives, Hanns Eisler, and Francis Poulenc. " slug = "in-review-songs-of-love-and-war" title = "In review: Songs of Love and War"
 +++